achingbrain/munitorum/README.md

 ## questions

+- Legion Support Detachments can take up to 4 upgrades, what about Line Detachments?
 - Legion Assault Marine line detachment missing Drop Assault upgrade compared to Assault Marine Support Detachment
 - Word bearer Contemptor Dreadnought talon has Centurion & Dreadnought upgrades, regular Legion Contemptor Dreadnought Talon does not
 - Night Raptor similar to assault marines but no Drop Assault option?